-This course presents a methodical approach to creating highquality photographs through the advanced study and practice of photography.
+This course presents a methodical approach to creating highquality photographs through the study and practice of photography.
 Coursework includes technical areas of lighting, exposure, and image processing using Photoshop.
-Additional attention is given developing photographic styles and approaches, and the effect of technology on photographic processes and photography as an artistic medium.
+Additional attention is given developing photographic styles and approaches, and the affect of technology on photography.
 May be repeated three times.
-SC
+P/NP